|Download the 2017 Initiate! brochure here|

 Get in touch with us if you have any questions!

-The Game Changing Impact Challenges have been designed to support the leverage and experiences for Master School students in undertaking typical and real challenges within the energy sector.
+The 2017 Game Changing Impact Challenges were designed to support the leverage and experiences for Master School students in undertaking typical and real challenges within the energy sector.

-InnoEnergy working in partnership with The GC Index® and Enterprise Lab® will be delivering the challenge during Initiate! - European Utility Week
+InnoEnergy, working in partnership with The GC Index® and Enterprise Lab®, delivered the challenge during Initiate! - European Utility Week 2017

-The aim of the challenge is provide real life experiences to students on typical challenges the industry faces and combine this with innovation and design thinking processes for the participants to deliver a response.
-There will be 100 students participating spread across 4 challenges and each challenge will have approximately 5 teams.
+The aim of the challenge was to provide real life experiences to students on typical challenges the industry faces and combine this with innovation and design thinking processes for the participants to deliver a response.
+There were 100 students participating, spread across 4 challenges and each challenge had approximately 5 teams.

-This is an intense, fast paced programme which will put pressure on the teams to work fluidly and methodically.
+This was an intense, fast-paced programme that put pressure on the teams to work fluidly and methodically.

-At the end of the challenge each team will present their solution/response to a panel which will consist of representation from the 4 mentoring companies - Energinet, E.ON, Engie and XTN Group.
+At the end of the challenge each team presented their solution/response to a panel which consisted of representation from the 4 mentoring companies - Energinet, E.ON, Engie and XTN Group.

-Young Talent Programme participants will be asked to write an abstract answering the below question:
+2017 Young Talent Programme participants were asked to write an abstract answering the below question:

 "The road to a Clean-Economy: Given that innovative clean-power solutions are proliferating and changing the way we produce and use energy (for example: the roof of your house can now provide the fuel for your car), what other developments do you think will contribute to bending the curve of GHG emissions by 2020?”

-The winner will be chosen by a panel of judges and announced during the award ceremony on the Initiate!
-Main Stage, October 3, 14.00-15.30.
+The winner was chosen by a panel of judges and announced during the award ceremony during Initiate!

 The Young Talent Winner prize includes: